latest newsproject news enp news

 E-Platform for Neighbourhoodmore informationtime-schedule

 The E-Platform for Neighbourhood is a pilot project providing a free of charge e-learning platform aimed at deepening the knowledge of the EU in ENP countries.
-The project is funded by the European Union and implemented by College of Europe Natolin Campus; it was launched in March 2016.
+The project is funded by the European Union and implemented by College of Europe Natolin Campus.
+The e-learning platform was launched on 1 March 2016.

 The project is addressed to ENP countries’ civil servants, local authorities, students, members of the academia, think tanks, journalists and civil society.